madpang/pd-imagine/README.txt

 docker build -t pd-imagine .
 +++

-Execute the following command to *run* the Docker container:
+Execute the following command to launch the container and sit inside the interactive shell of the container:
-+++ shell
++++ cmd from host
-docker run -p 8888:8888 -v <path-to-your-stack-folder>:/stack pd-imagine
-# e.g.
-# docker run -p 8888:8888 -v $(pwd):/stack pd-imagine
+docker run -it -p 8888:8888 -v <path-to-your-stack-folder>:/workspace pd-imagine /bin/bash
 +++

-The above command maps the host stack folder to the container's `/stack` directory.
+Then you can start JupyterLab server by executing the following command inside the container:
++++ cmd from container
+jupyter lab --ip=0.0.0.0 --port=8888 --no-browser --allow-root --NotebookApp.token=''
++++

+After the server is started, you can access the JupyterLab server by opening a web browser from your client machine and navigating to `http://host-server-address:8888`.